KVH API

 IMPORTANT!
 Each designated user must already be an authorized user for their account or sub-account(s) in KVH Manager.
 Users will only have API access to the terminals associated with those accounts.

 Note: If you know the top-level account ID, you can use the API to view all of its sub-account IDs and all of the terminals associated with them.
-See Retrieving Terminal IDs from Account Information below for details.
+See below for details.

 Step 3: Generate API Credentials